 - Describe the mechanism of action, adverse effects and clinical use of commonly prescribed therapeutic agents.

 - Effectively search, evaluate, and communicate drug information and related literature.

-Online learning resources (equivalent to 2 hours of activity per week) and 2 x 2hr workshops weekly
+1 x 1 hour lectorial weekly, 1 x 2hr or 3hr workshops weekly plus Online learning resources (equivalent to 2 hours of Independent Learning activity per week)

 |Timetable||View the lecture timetable | View the full unit timetable|